panthernet/ThunderED/readme.md

 * Commands Module
   - WIP Ships command - define patterns and receive statistics about the ships/fits your members can fly
   - Define which roles your members can self-assign
+* Mining module - keep track of upcoming extractions with detailed info about or composition.
+Keep tracking the ops with the mining ledger with the ability to sum ore with alt characters and display approx price
+* Structures module - keep track of your structures fuel and vulnerability states
+* Moon module - centralized database for moon ore compositions based on the data uploaded from probe scan window

 ## Build Requirements
 * Visual Studio 2019 Community Edition (Windows)